 My longer term success now is not tied to it, either.

-In my not so humble opinion, how you go about losing the weight in the first place (national program, surgery, on your own) is not the reason you'll succeed keeping the lost pounds from finding you again, nor, will any program or scheme be the reason you maintain the weight loss.
+In my not so humble opinion, how you go about losing the weight in the first place (national program, apps, surgery, on your own) is not the reason you'll succeed keeping the lost pounds from finding you again, nor, will any program or scheme be the reason you maintain the weight loss.

-There's a whole different set of challenges that greet me today than eight years ago when I lost the weight and the national programs and every diet out there are focused primarily on losing weight not maintaining it.
+There's a whole different set of challenges that greet me today than ten years ago when I lost the weight and the national programs and every diet out there are focused primarily on losing weight not maintaining it.

 This is a lonely struggle and humor helps me realize that many others have experienced the same thing.
-Some of my strategies–humility and honesty–for example, I have to structure into my day as they (ahem) do not come naturally.
+Some of my strategies–humility and honesty–for example, I have to structure into my day and weeks as they do not come naturally.

-Instagram @artofthediet and @thephotogardener
+Instagram @artofthediet and

 My other website is about what I learn while experimenting with new photo techniques or other creative ventures. www.patcoakley.com